djalbat/reaction-with-style/README.md

 ```

 In this case the `withStyle()` function will simply return the function that you pass to it.
-The only change it makes is assigning a `className` property, which is the name of the CSS class generated for the component.
+The only discernible change it makes is to assign a `className` property, which is the name of the CSS class generated for the component.
 You must retrieve this property and pass it as an attribute to the outermost JSX element that the function returns.

 ### Creating class components with style